msokolov/lux/doc/XQUERY-API.md

 If the node (or context item) is not a node drawn from the index, lux:field will return the empty sequence.

+#### Optimized Sorting

-Order by expressions containing lux:field-values calls are subject to special optimization and are often able to be implemented by index-optimized sorting in Lucene (only for string-valued fields).
+XQuery "order by" expressions containing lux:key calls are subject to special optimization and are often able to be implemented by index-optimized sorting in Lucene.
+Without this optimization, sorting can be very inefficient due to the need to load the full contents of every document into memory and evaluate the sort expression for each document.

 An error results if an attempt is made to sort by a field that has multiple values for any of the documents in the sequence.

-### `lux:highlight($node as node()?, $query as item())` ###
+### `lux:highlight($node as node()?, $query as item(), $tag as item()?)` ###

-returns the given node with text matching the query surrounded by B tags.
-The query may be a string or an element/document of the same types supported by lux:search.
+returns the given node with text matching the query surrounded by the named tag (or a B tag if no name is supplied).
+The query may be a string or an xml node of the same types supported by lux:search.

 ### `function lux:insert-document($uri as xs:string, $node as node()) as empty-sequence()` ###